How Far Can You Grow? Characterizing the Extrapolation Frontier of Graph Generative Models for Materials Science: Abstract

 \section{Abstract}

-Every generative model for crystalline materials harbors a critical structure size beyond which its outputs quietly become unreliable --- we call this the \textit{extrapolation frontier}.
+Every generative model for crystalline materials harbors a critical structure size beyond which its outputs quietly become unreliable; we call this the \textit{extrapolation frontier}.
 Despite its direct consequences for nanomaterial design, this frontier has never been systematically measured.
-We introduce RADII, a radius-resolved benchmark of ${\sim}$75,000 nanoparticle structures (55--11,298 atoms) that treats radius as a continuous scaling knob to trace generation quality from in-distribution to out-of-distribution regimes under leakage-free splits.
+We introduce RADII, a radius-resolved benchmark of ${\sim}$75,000 crystal-derived nanoparticle structures (33--11,298 atoms) that treats radius as a continuous scaling knob to trace generation quality from in-distribution to out-of-distribution regimes under leakage-free splits.
+Each model is conditioned on the target composition and atom count, isolating geometric extrapolation as the evaluation variable.
 RADII provides frontier-specific diagnostics: per-radius error profiles pinpoint each architecture's scaling ceiling, surface--interior decomposition tests whether failures originate at boundaries or in bulk, and cross-metric failure sequencing reveals which aspect of structural fidelity breaks first.
-Benchmarking five state-of-the-art architectures, we find that: (i) all models degrade by ${\sim}13\%$ in global positional error beyond training radii, yet local bond fidelity diverges wildly across architectures --- from near-zero to over $2\times$ collapse; (ii) no two architectures share the same failure sequence, revealing the frontier as a multi-dimensional surface shaped by model family; and (iii) well-behaved models obey a power-law scaling exponent $\alpha \approx 1/3$ whose in-distribution fit accurately predicts out-of-distribution error, making their frontiers quantitatively forecastable.
+Benchmarking five state-of-the-art architectures, we find that: (i) well-behaved models degrade by ${\sim}13\%$ in global positional error beyond training radii, while divergent models exhibit poor absolute fidelity across scales; local bond fidelity varies sharply across architectures, from negligible degradation to more than $2\times$ error growth; (ii) no two architectures share the same failure sequence, revealing the frontier as a multi-dimensional surface shaped by model family; and (iii) well-behaved models conform to the expected geometric scaling exponent $\alpha \approx 1/3$ whose in-distribution fit accurately predicts out-of-distribution error, making their frontiers quantitatively forecastable.
+Scaling MatterGen to its published parameter count stabilizes sampling but does not close the extrapolation frontier, while DiffCSP remains unstable even at published scale.
 These findings establish output scale as a first-class evaluation axis for geometric generative models.
-The dataset and code are available at \url{https://github.com/KurbanIntelligenceLab/RADII}.
+The dataset, generation pipeline, and implementations are available at \url{https://github.com/KurbanIntelligenceLab/RADII}.

 \keywords{Crystal Generation, Benchmark, Quantum Chemistry, Equivariant Architectures, Graph Neural Networks}